aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/aws-setup.md

 ## Setup

-To successfully utilize an Amazon S3 bucket, AWS credentials need to be configured in your environment for a role that has access to the S3 bucket.
+To successfully utilize an S3 bucket, AWS credentials need to be configured in your environment for a role that has access to the S3 bucket.
 Follow [this guide](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html) for step-by-step instructions.

 ## Configure AWS Settings